Diamond Nights

 Diamond Nights is a hard rock/indie rock band whose influences include Thin Lizzy, Queen, and Cheap Trick.
 They formed in New York City in 2003, and released their debut album Popsicle in 2005.
 The band's song "The Girl's Attractive" was featured in a 2006 Jaguar advertisement, as well as the episode entitled "Thirst" from The CW's Smallville and in an Austrian beer (Stiegl) commercial.
+Their song "Saturday Fantastic" was featured in an episode of BoJack Horseman.